smindre1/An_Introduction_To_Regex/README.md

 Anchors have special meaning in Regex (regular expressions).
 They do not match any character.
 Instead, they match a position before or after a string, characters, or line:

-- `^` - The carot anchor matches the begining of a text.
+- `^` - The carrot anchor matches the beginning of a text.
 - `$` - The dollar sign anchor matches the end of a text.

 ```c